helperfunc/click-tracker/README.md

 4. **"Invalid token" Error:**
    - Regenerate Firebase CI token: `firebase login:ci`
    - Update `FIREBASE_TOKEN` secret with new token

+5. **"You do not currently have an active account selected" Error:**
+   - This means gcloud authentication failed
+   - Check that `GCP_SA_KEY` is properly base64 encoded
+   - Verify the service account JSON is valid
+   - Ensure proper authentication action is used in workflow

 ## Environment Variables